Martiusweb/asynctest/README.rst

 =========

-The package asynctest is built on top of the standard unittest module and cuts boilerplate code when testing libraries for asyncio.
+The package asynctest is built on top of the standard unittest module and cuts down boilerplate code when testing libraries for asyncio.

 Currently, asynctest only supports Python 3.4.